The History of Ocean Way

 Frank Sinatra and Quincy Jones in United Studio A

-Through the ’60s and ’70s, the artists and their records that defined the era—pop, folk, soul and rock— married performance and fidelity in a way no other studio could duplicate.
+Through the 1960s and ’70s, the artists and their records that defined the era — pop, folk, soul and rock — married performance and fidelity in a way that no other studio could duplicate.
 You could walk in one room and hear the Wrecking Crew backing up the latest hit singles or TV themes, and find The Beach Boys crafting their unique vocal sound in another.
-Frank Sinatra and his Rat Pack, The Righteous Brothers, The Mamas and the Papas, The 5th Dimension, even Elvis’ Comeback Special were all recorded at Western.
-Later, artists like The Doobie Brothers, Daryl Hall and John Oates, Player, Little Feat and Blondie also made their mark there.
+Frank Sinatra and his Rat Pack, The Righteous Brothers, The Mamas and the Papas, The 5th Dimension, and even Elvis’ Comeback Special were all recorded at Western.
+Later artists included The Doobie Brothers, Daryl Hall and John Oates, Player, Little Feat, and Blondie.

 The Beach Boys in United Studio A - Rehearsing during the Smile sessions